jsis/reykjavik-js/readme.md

-## Reykavik JS
+## Reykjavik JS

 A weekly free + public hangout for JavaScript enthusiasts that happens in Reykjavik, Iceland.
-No presentations, RSVPs or startup pitches/overt recruiting allowed, just show up and talk, learn and hack!
+No presentations, RSVPs or any formal schedule(most of the time), just show up and talk, learn and hack!

 ## When & Where